 1. Explore topic basics and develop keywords (casual searching)

-5. Drafts & revisions (research librarians & learning commons)
+5. Drafts & revisions (research librarians and other resources)